-- Project Leader: OPHD, Restorative Practices - Stakeholder Offices: OPHD, Center for Restorative Practices, PAC, Academic Affairs/Ombuds/Student Affairs - Anticipated Project Completion: AY 2023-2024, 2024-3025 - Status: In progress - Notes/Solutions: The Center for Restorative Practices will create training and educational opportunities for all campus members to help with navigating difficult conversations, bridging differences, and modeling respect and civility.
+- Project Leader: OPHD, Restorative Practices - Stakeholder Offices: OPHD, Center for Restorative Practices, PAC, Academic Affairs/Ombuds/Student Affairs - Anticipated Project Completion: AY 2025-2026 - Status: In progress - Notes/Solutions: The Center for Restorative Practices will create training and educational opportunities for all campus members to help with navigating difficult conversations, bridging differences, and modeling respect and civility.
 A retreat was held in April of 2024 for students, staff, and faculty.
 During the Fall 2024 semester, 14 faculty and staff members participated in the Difficult Dialogues Facilitator training program.
-Further trainings are in the process of being planned.
+Further trainings are in the process of being planned though the onboarding of the new Restorative Practices office.